New York State Restaurant Association (Rochester Chapter) Scholarship

 Applicants must be residing in, attending a post-secondary institution in, or participating in a Pro Start program in one of four counties: Livingston, Monroe, Ontario, or Wayne.

 The recipient(s) of this scholarship must be matriculated in a program of culinary arts or restaurant management or some other aspect of the hospitality Industry, as sponsored by a New York State school of higher learning for the current school year.

 The application process is coordinated through New York State Restaurant Association (NYSRA) Rochester Chapter.
 Applications are sent to appropriate schools in January and made available to eligible students.
-Applications can also be found on the Scholarships page of the New York State Restaurant Association website.
-(You will need to scroll down to the section that says "Rochester Scholarship.")
+Applications can also be found below and on the Scholarships page of the New York State Restaurant Association website.
+(You will need to scroll down to the section that says “Rochester Scholarship.”)